zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 ---

-TODO: Replay functionality (strips)

- - how stupid is the orchestration

----

-TODO: Demonstration of reply in Azure

----

-TODO: Explain how Durable works under the hood

----

-TODO: Use of sub orchestrations

----

 TODO: Possible optimizations
 - Sub Orchestrations  <!-- .element: class="fragment" -->
 - Minimize reads from storage  <!-- .element: class="fragment" -->
 - Use in-memory (REDIS)  <!-- .element: class="fragment" -->

----

-TODO: Diagnostics

----

-TODO: Deployments

-- I had issue referencing a project

 ---